Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 ![Order workflow](../../Assets/Screenshots/POS/Sales/Workflow/OrderWorkflow.png "[Order workflow]")

 1. Search for a suitable position for inserting the POS posting processing.
-For example, a suitable position is after the transition for finishing the order export (/Actindo.Extensions.Actindo.UCSProductSync.RetailSuiteOrderSync.finishExport).
+For example, a suitable position is after the transition for finishing the order export.
 After that, the data of the cash invoice business document (RB) as well as the data of the order confirmation business document (AB) is available.

     ![Finish order export](../../Assets/Screenshots/POS/Sales/Workflow/FinishOrderExport.png "[Finish order export]")

-    It is now necessary to split the data, so that the processing of the cash invoice data relevant for accounting is separated divided from the processing of the order confirmation data relevant for order management.
+    It is now necessary to split the data, so that the processing of the cash invoice data relevant for accounting is separated from the processing of the order confirmation data relevant for order management.

 2. Click the [NEW ACTION] button.
     The *Search for an action* window is displayed.